 The office of your CPS caseworker is one venue that is often utilized for visitation sessions.
 A public place like a park, library, museum, playground, or even a restaurant may work well for you and your child.
 Or, as we discussed earlier, the home of your child’s foster family might be a good place to consider as well.
 Finally, if you can meet the goals of your case, it could get to the point where your home or that of a family member can be utilized for visitation sessions.

 How often will you be able to visit with your child during a Texas CPS case?

 As we have already stated a handful of times in today’s blog post, the main purpose of visitation during a CPS case is to allow you to continue to bond with your child during what can be a long CPS case.
 Your relationship with your child is a lens through which your child views the outside world.
 By learning how to form bonds with you as a parent, your child is also learning how to form bonds with people outside of your family.

 Depending on how old your child is and what developmental needs she has, you will be able to have more or less frequent visits with your child.
-As with everything else in your CPS case, the visitation sessions that you are awarded your child will need to be consistent with whatever the permanency goals are as established the court.
+As with everything else in your CPS case, the visitation sessions you are awarded your child will need to be consistent with whatever the court establishes the permanency goals.